doctorfree/RoonCommandLine/README.md

 https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication/

 Also, make sure the SSH service is running on the Python Roon API system.
+Alternatively, install both the roon command and the Python Roon API on the same system and run the roon commands locally, avoiding the need for SSH.
+To enable local execution of the roon command line tools, issue the command:
+    $ roon -L

 In some cases the initial installation may fail to configure the system properly.
 The Roon Command Line install creates two configuration files: